BSpendlove/bspendlove.github.io/_posts/2022-05-14-bng-radius-design-part-1.md

 NOTE: This will be a multi-part post because there is too much to cover in 1 sitting...

-I am still quite very new to BNGs and have had to chance to lead a massive part of a design that required a brand new concept introduced into the network which is running BNGs.
+I am still quite very new to BNGs and have had the chance to lead a massive part of a design that required a brand new concept introduced into the network which is running BNGs.
 Essentially you terminate subscribers on a BNG to handle simple things like user authorization, policing/qos, central accounting and can handle other things but let me tell you the requirements I've had to deal with that I will hope to speak about in this blog post(s):

 - 1) Carry QinQ (double tagged frames) back to a BNG
 - 2) Authorize customers based on IPoE (DHCP triggered) sessions